YuhanLiin/micropb/README.md

 }
 ```

-One big difference between `micropb` and other Protobuf libraries is that, by default, `micropb` does not generate `Option`s for optional fields.
+One big difference between `micropb` and other Protobuf libraries is that **`micropb` does not generate `Option` for optional fields**.
 This is because `Option<T>` takes up extra space if `T` doesn't have an invalid representation or unused bits.
-For numeric types like `u32`, it can even double the size of the field.
-Instead, `micropb` tracks the presence of all optional fields in separate bitfields called a "hazzer".
+This is true for numeric types like `u32`, and can lead to the size of the field being doubled.
+For this reason, `micropb` tracks the presence of all optional fields in a separate bitfield called a "hazzer".
 Hazzers are usually small enough to fit into the message struct's padding, in which case it does not increase the size at all.
-Field presence can either be queried directly from the hazzer or from struct APIs that return `Option`.
+Field presence can either be queried directly from the hazzer or from message APIs that return `Option`.

 By default, boxed optional fields use `Option` to track presence, while other optional fields use hazzers.
-This behaviour can be changed by the user.
+This behaviour can be overriden by the user via configuration.

-### Required Fields
+#### Required Fields
 Due to the problematic semantics of Protobuf's required fields, `micropb` will treat required fields exactly the same way it treats optional fields.

-## Enums
+### Enums

 Protobuf enums are translated into "open" enums in Rust, rather than normal Rust enums.
 This is because proto3 requires enums to be able to store unrecognized values, which is only possible with open enums.